- Subway Exit to Columbia University

 State Building.
 Macy's is the largest department store in the world.

-- Macy's during the Night seen from Greely Square.
+- Macy's along the 34the Street seen from the

 The section of 32nd Street between Broadway and 5th Avenue is